 A mechanical engineer who later earned a Master’s degree in Automobile Design, Perini started his career as a freelance designer for such marques as Alfa Romeo, Fiat, and Ferrari before being hired on full-time in 1995 at Alfa Romeo’s Centro Stile in Milan.
-After building a reputation through stunning GTV and Spider concepts, Filippo was named as the Director of Exterior Design, though he only served in the position for two years before having a short stint at Audi and finally moving on to his new home as Lamborghini’s Head of Exterior Design.
-Now the Director of the Lamborghini Centro Stile, Perini has penned such projects as the Gallardo LP 570-4 Superleggera, Reventon, Aventador and the more recent Urus concept, and continues pushing out designs that both bewilder and amaze.
+After building a reputation through stunning GTV and Spider concepts, Filippo was named as the Director of Exterior Design.
+However, he only served in the position for two years before having a short stint at Audi and finally moving on to his new home as Lamborghini’s Head of Exterior Design.
+Now the Director of the Lamborghini Centro Stile, Perini has penned many projects.
+They encompass the Gallardo LP 570-4 Superleggera, Reventon, Aventador and the more recent Urus concept.
+He continues pushing out designs that both bewilder and amaze.

 4. J. Mays